-- VICP(TCP/IP) and VXI-11(LXI) over Ethernet are supported standard. - GPIB is supported with the use of the optional USB-GPIB adapter.
+- VICP(TCP/IP) and VXI-11(LXI) over Ethernet are supported standard, as is USBTMC. - GPIB is supported with the use of the optional USB-GPIB adapter.

 Note: Choose TCP/IP for remote control using MAUI Studio Pro.
 You can make the Ethernet connection over a LAN or connect directly to the MAUI Studio host PC.